bdrouvot/bdrouvot.github.io/_posts/2022-02-01-compare-a-postgresql-block-from-memory-and-file.md

 #### Get the content from the relation file:

-To do so, let's:

-get its associated filepath that way:
+To do so, let's get its associated filepath that way:

 	postgres=# SELECT pg_relation_filepath('bdttab');
 	 pg_relation_filepath
 	----------------------
 	 base/13580/32771

-use pg_filedump that way:
+and then use pg_filedump that way:

 	$ ./pg_filedump -R 1 /home/postgres/pg/pg_installed/data/base/13580/32771